Join Here | Log In

 CSID, an autosomal recessive genetic disease, means two copies of a non-functioning mutation in the gene are required.
 It’s the worst-case scenario, and kids diagnosed with it are on a sugar and starch-restricted diet throughout childhood.
 CSID can improve somewhat as kids get older and their small intestine grows.

-The prevalence of CSID varies by population group, with up to 1 in 500 Caucasian affected.
+The prevalence of CSID varies by population group, with up to 1 in 500 Caucasians affected.
 Rates are lower in people of African descent, but indigenous populations of Alaska, Canada, and Greenland have higher rates of up to 1 in 10 with CSID.[ref]

 Breaking down starches:

-Sucrase-isomaltase is a dual-function enzyme, breaking down sucrose into glucose and fructose, as well as breaking certain starches into glucose.
+Sucrase-isomaltase is a dual-function enzyme, breaking down sucrose into glucose and fructose, as well as breaking down certain starches into glucose.

 It’s fairly easy to figure out which foods have sucrase in them — sweet fruits and anything with added sugar.